mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 storms and hurricanes along the coasts.
 Technology is used to mitigate meteorological effects to ensure a pleasant and fruitful stay for visitors to the world.
-Capital has two small moons, neither of which are near enough to create significant tidal forces.
-Despite its middling size, Capital has higher-than-expected gravity at 0.69G due to its thin mantle and larger-than- normal nickel-iron core.
+[[Capital]] has two small moons, neither of which are near enough to create significant tidal forces.
+Despite its middling size, [[Capital]] has higher-than-expected gravity at 0.69G due to its thin mantle and larger-than- normal nickel-iron core.

-The world’s 20 billion inhabitants are well-distributed among its land masses and oceans, with residential arcologies located mostly in the coastal regions, but several cities are in its mountain ranges and oceans as well.
-Cleon’s residential zones are home to 450 million people, which does not take into account the millions of visiting dignitaries, diplomats, business people and tourists who are present at any given time.
+The world's 20 billion inhabitants are well-distributed among its land masses and oceans, with residential arcologies located mostly in the coastal regions, but several cities are in its mountain ranges and oceans as well.
+Cleon's residential zones are home to 450 million people, which does not take into account the millions of visiting dignitaries, diplomats, business people and tourists who are present at any given time.
-Travellers may be surprised to discover that Intell is actually Capital’s largest city with a total population of 562 million citizens living within its urban sprawl.
-The city of Intell is where Capital’s primary administrative centres and light industry are located.
-It is often said that while the heart of Capital is Cleon, its mind is at Intell.
-Despite the fact that Capital has 20 billion sophonts living on its surface and orbital habitats, judicious use has been made of its available land.
+Travellers may be surprised to discover that Intell is actually [[Capital]]'s largest city with a total population of 562 million citizens living within its urban sprawl.
+The city of Intell is where [[Capital]]'s primary administrative centres and light industry are located.
+It is often said that while the heart of [[Capital]] is Cleon, its mind is at Intell.
+Despite the fact that [[Capital]] has 20 billion sophonts living on its surface and orbital habitats, judicious use has been made of its available land.
 Large expanses of territory have been restored to their original states, including millions of hectares of jungle, open plains and mountains.
-Most of these regions have been inhabited at one point or another during Capital’s long history but have been painstakingly returned to their original condition.
+Most of these regions have been inhabited at one point or another during [[Capital]]'s long history but have been painstakingly returned to their original condition.

-Capital was once known as Sylea and has been inhabited by humans for hundreds of thousands of years.
+[[Capital]] was once known as Sylea and has been inhabited by humans for hundreds of thousands of years.
 The Syleans, a human Minor Race, were seeded on the world by the Ancients.
 After thousands of years